MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/microsoft-devops-demos-labs.md

 In this demo, you will learn and understand ....

 ### Work with Git LFS (Git Large File Storage)
 In this demo, you will learn and understand ....

+### Generate changelog automatically
+In this demo, you will learn and understand ....

 **[⬆ back to top](#mastering-microsoft-devops-solutions-get-certified)**